“Talent hits a target no one else can hit; Genius hits a target no one else can see.”— Arthur Schopenhauer

 “Genius is neither learned nor acquired.
 It is knowing without experience.
 It is risking without fear of failure.
 It is perception without touch.
 It is understanding without research.
 It is certainty without proof.
 It is ability without practice.
 It is invention without limitations.
 It is imagination without boundaries.
 It is creativity without constraints.
 It is…extraordinary intelligence!” ― Patricia Polacco

 The logic of thinking twice before acting or speaking is missing in a sociopath.
 Sociopaths indulge in nonstop bragging about themselves and they believe that there’s no way they can do anything wrong.
 Additional sociopathic traits: Indulging in crime of slander, promiscuous behavior and infidelity.
 How anyone could consider Sherlock a sociopath, just shows they didn’t do their research.
 Sociopaths also show unreliability, untruthfulness and insincerity, lack of remorse and shame, poor judgment and failure to learn by experience, failure to follow any life plan, and having an entrepreneurial criminal mindset.
+Professor Moriarty could be considered a sociopath.
 Every one of these traits is anathema to Mr. Sherlock Holmes.

 “Holmes was certainly not a difficult man to live with.
 He was quiet in his ways, and his habits were regular.
 It was rare for him to be up after ten at night . . .
 Nothing could exceed his energy when the working fit was upon him . . .
 His very person and appearance were such as to strike the attention of the most casual observer . . . he was possessed of extraordinary delicacy of touch, as I frequently had occasion to observe when I watched him manipulating his fragile philosophical instruments . . .
 Plays the violin well, is an expert singlestick player, boxer, and swordsman.
 Has a good practical knowledge of British law . . .
 Sherlock Holmes’s smallest actions were all directed towards some definite and practical end . . .”––Dr. John H. Watson described Sherlock Holmes in “A Study in Scarlet.”

 Sherlock is a most interesting gentleman, with a penchant for successfully solving murder cases.
-Forensic scientists acknowledge that his genius moved forensic science from its quiet beginnings to the forefront of detective work.
-He created the science of deduction and analysis and practiced it as an art.
-Many of us focus on our art to the exclusion of everything else.
-To create art and to dance with our muse requires all our attention.
-It is the way to mastery, and to success.
-That’s why we need to have Dr. John Watson around to remind us to eat, to sleep, take a walk, take our vitamins and leave the cocaine, to back us up with his Eley’s #2, and sew us back up then hand us a short glass of brandy after the battle is over.
-Holmes is a genius and that cancels out autism.
+Forensic scientists acknowledge that his genius moved forensic science from its quiet beginnings to the forefront of detective work all over the world.
+He created the science of deduction and analysis and practiced it as an artform.
+To focus on one’s art to the exclusion of everything else is the way to mastery.
+That’s why we need to have Dr. John Watson around to remind us to eat, to sleep, take a walk, take our vitamins and leave the cocaine in our desk, to back us up with his Eley’s #2, and patch us up after the battle is over.
+Holmes is a genius, and that cancels out autism.
 His high regard for justice cancels out sociopathy.

 “Show Holmes a drop of water and he would deduce the existence of the Atlantic.
 Show it to me and I would look for a tap.
 That was the difference between us.”―Anthony Horowitz, “The House of Silk.”